 - Ineligibility for the Whitney Awards program

 - Sanctions impacting an individual’s presence at or attendance of the Storymakers conference will be applied to any events held in conjunction with the conference, including but not necessarily limited to the Thursday night socials and Whitney Awards banquet.

 Storymakers will make every reasonable effort to protect the confidentiality of all parties involved in investigations of alleged harassment, intimidation, or discrimination.
 However, confidentiality is not absolute, and those with a legitimate business reason to know and be informed of the allegations will be informed.
 All parties in the investigation should treat the matter with discretion and respect for the reputation of all involved.

-The Storymakers Anti-Harassment policy prohibits retaliation against any member of the community for reporting harassment, intimidation, or discrimination.
+The Storymakers Anti-Harassment policy prohibits retaliation against any member of the community for reporting harassment, intimidation, or discrimination, as well as retaliation against members of the committee for enforcing and abiding by this policy.
 The sanctions for retaliation are the same as sanctions for any other form of harassment listed here.

 IMPORTANT CONTACT INFORMATION